 Here are some of the most common (and costly) employee handbook mistakes we see on a regular basis:

 Writing your handbook yourself.

 In the same way that you wouldn’t perform a root canal on yourself to save money, we don’t recommend that employers write their own employee handbooks to save a few bucks.
-Unless you have advanced knowledge in HR or a law degree along with years of experience working in employment law, by writing your handbook yourself you are almost guaranteeing that the final product will be littered with policies that not only fail to protect you and your business, but that actually encourage and even support litigation against you.
+Unless you have advanced HR knowledge or a law degree along with years of experience working in employment law, by writing your handbook yourself, you are almost guaranteeing that the final product will be littered with policies that not only fail to protect you and your business, but that actually encourage and even support litigation against you.
 You are an expert at running your business — focus on that rather than moonlighting as your own attorney.

 Using a generic handbook template.

 There are a myriad handbook template options online — some are given away for free, others are sold for a fee.
 But, those templates tend to be built on a “one-size-fits-all” model, even though there is no “one-size” that can be made to fit every business.

 Your handbook policies will differ based on where you are in the US — laws can differ substantially between different cities and counties within the same state.
 Further, if you are a healthcare provider, your policy needs will differ widely from those of, say, a restaurant or retail store.
 When it comes down to it, your business is even more unique than others in your state and industry, and your employee handbook should reflect that uniqueness.